Santa Ono: Career

-Academic career

-Ono's research reported that immune-related genes are more active in insulin-producing cells in the pancreas, which could affect diabetes risk.
-His lab showed that specific DNA elements and transcription factors are key in regulating these immune genes.
-The lab also identified potential biomarkers for tracking age-related macular degeneration and studied how HMGA protein mutations could lead to fat tumors and obesity in mice.

-While at University College London, Ono served as associate dean of students and as a member of the University College London Council.
-From 2006 to 2010, Ono served as senior vice provost for undergraduate education and academic affairs at Emory University in Atlanta, Georgia.
+At University College London, Ono served as associate dean of students and as a member of the University College London Council.
+In June 2006, Ono was named to the newly created post of vice provost for academic initiatives at Emory University in Atlanta, Georgia.

 University of Cincinnati

-In June 2010, Ono was named senior vice president for academic affairs and university provost at the University of Cincinnati, with oversight of budgets, personnel, and planning.
+In June 2010, Ono was named senior vice president for academic affairs and provost at the University of Cincinnati.

 In 2012, Ono was named the 28th president of the University of Cincinnati in Ohio, becoming the first Japanese-American president of that university.
 U Square at the Loop, a US$78 million mixed-use development, was opened during his presidency.
 In January 2015, Inside Higher Ed named Ono as "the nation's most notable college president for 2015".

+On July 19, 2015, Samuel DuBose, a Black unarmed motorist who was not affiliated with the university, was fatally shot by a University of Cincinnati police officer after DuBose was stopped off-campus for driving a car without a front license plate.
+It sparked widespread protests for many days with some being arrested.
+In January 2016, on the condition of Ono's formal apology, the university reached a US$4.85 million civil settlement with the family of Samuel DuBose.